Author: Susanne at dishwithme.com

 - Clean, dry and slice the mushrooms and set aside.

-- Spread the diced beef out on a platter or cutting board and season with the Kosher salt and freshly ground black pepper.
+- Spread the diced beef out on a platter or cutting board and season with half of the Kosher salt and freshly ground black pepper.
 Next, sprinkle with the cornstarch and, with your hands, mix the beef around to try to cover all the pieces on all sides with the salt, pepper and cornstarch.

 - Add the diced bacon to a pan and cook to desired level of doneness.
 Remove from pan and set aside.